angular/angular/src/material-experimental/README.md

   export class MyModule {}
 ```

-4. Add use the components just as you would the normal Angular Material components.
+4. Use the components just as you would the normal Angular Material components.
 For example,
 the checkbox:
 ```html
   <mat-checkbox [checked]="isChecked">Check me</mat-checkbox>